|Last updated 25 June 2020

 to 1941 when it was impressed by RAAF.

 The Vega's rebuild was completed in August 1935 and, painted as VH-UVK made its first test flight at Maylands on 22 August 1935 flown by Horrie Miller.
 This triggered ten months of bureaucratic hand-wringing at CAB Head Office Melbourne, because of the Government embargo on US built aircraft.
 The canny Miller had considered this before purchasing the Vega and pointed out that the British Certificate of Airworthiness circumvented the ban.
 Nevertheless, the CAB response was that it was required to confer with the American and British authorities before it could issue Australian certification.
-But it allowed the aircraft to be flown for two months pending issue of formal certificates.
+But it allowed the aircraft to be flown for two months.

-To answer any implied doubts over the Vega's airworthiness, Miller gladly accepted a long-distance charter for the aircraft: Jim Woods flew VH-UVK from Perth to Adelaide with two passengers on 13 October 1935 in 7 hours 55 mins flying time, a remarkably fast time.
+To answer any implied doubts over the Vega's airworthiness, Miller gladly accepted a long-distance charter for the aircraft: on 13 October 1936 Jim Woods flew VH-UVK from Perth to Adelaide with two passengers in 7 hours 55 mins flying time, a remarkably fast time.

 Despite the American aircraft embargo being officially dropped in November 1935, the CAB's stubborn delay dragged on into the following year.
 The Vega was grounded at Maylands and Miller's letters to CAB became increasingly hostile.
 Finally on 23 June 1936 Australian Certificates of Registation and Airworthiness for VH-UVK were signed in Melbourne and mailed to MMA in Perth.
 As well as local flying, these are some of the trips recorded in the aircraft's logbook, all flown by Jimmy Woods: